-^{ 1} pound per square foot (psf) = 0.0479 kN/m^2 ; 1 pound = 0.004448 kN
+1 pound per square foot (psf) = 0.0479 kN/m2; 1 pound = 0.004448 kN

-32. Stores, retail, upper floors

-Loads on Handrails and Guards

-Handrails and guards are to be designed to resist a load of 50 pounds per lineal foot -(0.73 kN/m) applied in any direction at the top and to transfer this load through the supports to the structure supporting the rail or guard.

-- Intermediate rails, that is, those not the handrail, are to be able to resist a load of 50 pounds (0.22 kN) on an area not to exceed 1 sf (0.09 m2) including the openings and spaces between rails.
-These are not required to be superimposed with the other railing loads noted above. - Grab bars are to be designed to resist a single concentrated load of 250 pounds (1.11 kN) applied in any direction at any point.
+Loads on Handrails and Guards Handrails and guards are to be designed to resist a load of 50 pounds per lineal foot (0.73 kN/m) applied in any direction Handrail assemblies are also to be able at the top and to transfer this load through to resist a single concentrated load of 200 the supports to the structure supporting the pounds (0.89 kN) applied in any direction at any point along the top.
+This load can be rail or guard. considered independently of the uniform load noted previously.
+Intermediate rails-that is, those not the handrail-are to be able to resist a load of 50 pounds (0.22 kN) on an area not to exceed 1 sf (0.09 m^2) including the openings and spaces between rails.
+These are not required to be superimposed with the other railing Roof Loads loads noted above.
+Roof loads acting on a sloping surface are • Grab bars are to be designed to resist a to be assumed to act vertically on the horizonsingle concentrated load of 250 pounds tal projection of that surface.
+(1.11 kN) applied in any direction at any point.
+Minimum roof live loads are determined based on roof slopes per § 1607.13.1 through 1607.13.3.

-projection of that surface.

-to be assumed to act vertically on the horizontal

-Minimum roof live loads are determined based on roof slopes per § 1607.12.2.1 through 1607.12.3.

 Landscaped roofs are to have a uniform design live load of 20 psf (0.958 kN/m2).
 The weight of the landscaping materials is to be considered as dead load, and the weight is to be calculated based on saturation of the soil.

-Interior Walls and Partitions

-Walls that exceed 6' (1829) in height are to be designed to resist loads to which they are subjected, but not less than a horizontal load of 5 psf (0.240 kN/m2).
+Interior Walls and Partitions Walls that exceed 6' (1829) in height are to be designed to resist loads to which they are subjected, but not less than a horizontal load of 5 psf (0.240 kN/m2).